January 17, 2022

 THE BIG CAPER (1957)

-With film camera secured, the viewer rides along in Rory Calhoun's 1956 Chrysler convertible as he motors his way to convince crime kingpin, James Gregory, to help organize another heist.
+With film camera secured, the viewer rides along with Rory Calhoun's 1956 Chrysler convertible as he motors his way to convince crime kingpin, James Gregory, to help organize another heist.
 Lounging poolside at his estate, appearing a legit businessman, Gregory angrily tells his former operative—in no uncertain terms—he is not interested and to take a hike.
 Calhoun reemphasizes it involves a bank that regularly holds a million dollars before distribution to nearby Camp Pendleton.
 In the very next scene he and his girl, Mary Costa, are passengers in the convertible to case the bank.
 A salivating Gregory has Calhoun abandon his fancy New Yorker for a mid-forties beater, sets him up as a gas station owner, and buys a large house where he and Costa can establish themselves as a married couple.
 Their big house simply to hide the heist team.
 However, after four months, Costa starts liking her domestic role and the fact that Calhoun knows how to make pancakes without them sticking to the griddle.
 Their neighbors establish Scrabble night and their young son by now refers to Calhoun as "uncle."
 With every vacuuming, Costa thinks less and less of dirtbag Gregory.

 This eighty-five-minute American film noir crime film was directed by Robert Stevens from a screenplay by Martin Berkeley based on the novel of the same name by Lionel White.
 United Artists released a dandy, yet oft-told story about another well-financed and planned robbery.
 Filmed beneath opening titles and an Albert Glasser score, that automotive opening is a good setup for a heist film and it is worth going into some detail about it.

 Everyone is first-rate in this crime film.
 Calhoun is his cool self and this is one of his better crime films of the Fifties.
 But it is far from a break-out role.
-Costa is also quite good in only her second film, possessing an intelligent vocal delivery and composure— not playing to the camera.
+Costa is also quite good in only her second film, possessing an intelligent vocal delivery and composure—not playing to the camera.
 Gregory is excellent in a role familiar to him.
 He mentions serving five years for a robbery as a young kid.
 He may not have been incarcerated since, but he has been slippery enough to avoid any more downtime.
 The guy has deep pockets.
 Gregory's booming, foghorn voice—his trademarked mumbling through some lines as if it is an aside—and sarcastic comments toward the suspected “happy couple” clearly reveal his ruthless side.

 Making the film much more memorable, however, are two psychopaths (above).
 Robert Harris' entrance at the Calhoun house—squinting, sweating, with an untidy appearance—is the first standout.
 Harris had a knack for convincing performances as an overheated, demented, near-sighted weasel.
 An expert in explosives—his “bang juice”—he also has an alcohol problem.
 His thought processing seemingly incoherent, he settles into his room and Calhoun tells him the gin is off-limits until after the robbery.
 Approaching another meltdown, he lights a match to calm him.
 He is mesmerized by the flame.
-The normally dark-haired Corey Allen is also hard to forget as a short-cropped, bleached blonde in glistening dark makeup.
+The normally dark-haired Corey Allen is also hard to forget as a short-cropped, bleached blonde in glistening dark suntan makeup.
 Cold-blooded murder seems to be his most enjoyable pastime.
 That, and listening to Glasser's jazz score via a record player prop.
 Perhaps Hollywood thought there was some sort of a connection between a jazz freak and a white-haired murderer with a bow tie.
 To say he is on edge is an understatement.
 His role seems to follow up his previous 1957 film, The Shadow on The Window.

 The customary review of the caper's details is to be expected.
 Gregory is pretty ecstatic to go over the crude map and everyone's role to play.
 Filming of the successful robbery is effectively not drawn out with a redundant set of visuals.
 A tense moment occurs when the neighbor pays a visit to the house.
 Tagging along is his son with an armful of lost dog.
 The dog bolts up the stairway where the gang is hiding, nearly going to dog heaven by an Allen knife.
 Glasser's score ramps up the intensity.